Because we raced together, in climes both bright and gray,

 As possible in the offing, that with age we tend discard.

-Still toward them we rushed in union, eliciting in half-uttered sighs,
+Still, toward them we rushed in unison, eliciting with half-uttered sighs,

-The concord in our choices, the redemption in these miles.
+The concord in our choices, this redemption for our lives.

-Hoping to render in effort, some measure that lent control,
+As we hoped to render through effort, some measure that lent control,

-As if ancient act or runic curse, could offset the relentless toll,
+As if an ancient act or runic curse, could offset the relentless toll,

 Of that staggering destination, that time that we all decry,

 Yes, the tender by and by.

 When all would come to rest, at last, mortal coil free,

 When the heavens welcome us home again, Stardust, you and me.